dirkarnez/seismometer/README.md

 # seismometer
-Notify and record changes you want to monitor
+Notify and record changes you want to monitor.
+Currently works on Windows 10